Bringing Executive Talent to Growing Cities

 There are an awful lot of talented people whose circumstances make it difficult for them to settle in Silicon Valley.
 If tech only lives here, we put ourselves in an echo chamber, and innovation suffers.
 So it’s important to cultivate opportunities across the US that are accessible to more people.– Stewart Butterfield, CEO of Slack

 How It Works

-Executives in Residence will spend one year living in a VFA city and working full-time in a local innovation hub.
-EIRs will work with local entrepreneurs and startups, serve as mentors and advisors, and activate resources and networks on behalf of local companies.
+Venture for America’s Executive-in-Residence (EIR) program is seeking experienced tech professionals to serve as resources to the innovation and entrepreneurship communities in select VFA cities.
+The EIRs will live and work full-time in an innovation hub in their host city for one year.
+They will work with local entrepreneurs and startups, serve as a mentor and advisor, and activate resources and networks on behalf of local companies.
 They may take on an operational role with a local organization or company if they find a successful fit during the year.